 Many first-time renters assume that their landlords are responsible for providing insurance on the property.
 While the property owner should have insurance on the building or structure itself, they are not responsible for insuring the contents of your apartment or other rental unit.

-What this means is that if something happened to your rented home, the landlord’s property insurance policy would cover the loss of the building.
+As a result, if something happens to your rented home, the landlord’s property insurance policy would cover the loss of the building.
 However, unless you had your own renters insurance policy for the property, you would not have any coverage to replace your furniture, electronics, jewelry, clothing and other personal belongings lost in a claim.

 Renters insurance is a very affordable type of coverage.
 The cost for your policy will depend on a number of factors, including where you live, how much coverage you choose and which policy options are included.

-Renters insurance typically covers a broad list of “perils” — things that can result in losses.
-Some of those include:
+Renters insurance typically covers a broad list of “perils” that can result in losses, including:

 Your landlord may require you to have a minimum level of renters insurance coverage.
-Usually this requirement is included in the lease.
-A KORE Insurance Holdings professional can help you determine whether minimum coverage amounts are sufficient, or whether you may need higher coverage levels to protect yourself and your belongings from unforeseen loss.
+Usually this is a requirement of the lease.
+KORE can help you determine whether minimum coverage amounts are sufficient, or you may need higher coverage levels to protect yourself and your belongings from unforeseen loss.